 Upon receipt of the complete request for repowering (as defined in Section 13.4 of this BPM), the CAISO and Participating TO will review the technical data to see if it is different from the data already on file with the CAISO for the existing Generating Unit.
 This initial review will take no more than ten (10) Business Days.

-If the CAISO and Participating TO determine that the technical data for the new Generating Unit is identical to the current data on file, the CAISO and Participating TO will consider that the repowering of the Generating Unit meets the criteria for Section 25.1.2 and therefore need not enter the CAISO generator interconnection queue.
+If the CAISO and Participating TO determine that the technical data for the new Generating Unit is identical to the current data on file, the CAISO and Participating TO will consider that the repowering of the Generating Unit meets the criteria for Section 25.1.2 of the CAISO Tariff and therefore need not enter the CAISO generator interconnection queue.
 Even if the unit’s total capability and electrical characteristics remain substantially unchanged, an interconnection facilities study performed by the Participating TO may still be required to determine whether the interconnection facilities meet current standards, and if not, whether additional interconnection facilities may be needed to support the interconnection, before the Participating TO can tender the draft GIA.

 If the new technical data is different from the data on file with the CAISO, a technical assessment will be conducted to verify that the electrical characteristics of the Generating Unit are substantially unchanged.
 As discussed above, an interconnection facilities study agreement also may be necessary.
 Because most repowering proposals include a change to the Generating Unit’s equipment, a technical assessment will need to be performed in most cases to confirm that total capability and electrical characteristics of the Generating Unit are substantially unchanged.